shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

 In this lab, you'll assess the migration readiness of the SmartHotel application using Azure Migrate.
 First, you'll create an assessment for selected VMs, setting up and grouping them to generate a report that shows whether they're ready for migration to Azure.

 Next, you'll configure dependency visualization by installing monitoring agents on the VMs.
-This will help you map out and understand the dependencies between different parts of the application, ensuring everything works properly before migrating to Azure.
+This will help you map out and understand the dependencies between different application parts, ensuring everything works properly before migrating to Azure.

 ## Lab objectives

-In this Exercise, you will complete the following tasks:
+In this exercise, you will complete the following tasks:

 - Task 1: Create a migration assessment
 - Task 2: Configure dependency visualization